TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/Properties.rst

     It is possible to define the quality of a JPG image globally via :ref:`$TYPO3_CONF_VARS['GFX']['jpg_quality'] <t3coreapi:typo3ConfVars_gfx_jpg_quality>`
-    or via the :t3-gifbuilder-property:`quality` property on a per-image basis.
+    or via the :ref:`gifbuilder-properties-quality` property on a per-image basis.

 .. _gifbuilder-properties-maxHeight: